tarof429/hello-rke/README.md

 ## Setup

-1. Use vagrant to start the VM.
+1. Use vagrant to start the VMs.
+This setup consists of one master node and one worker node.

+But before you do this, here are some notes about networking.
+You must set the virtual box machines with a routable IP address.
+Otherwise you will have all kinds of problems.
+A quick way to do this is to configure the VMs to use DHCP.
+If you do this, then the VMs will have a routable IP.
+A better wsay is to bring up VirtualBox, go to File -> Host Network Manager, and look for a network with a check box next to DHCP.
+These networks are valid to use for your VM.

+After configuring Vagrantfile, bring up the VMs.

   ```
   vagrant up
   ```

-  Networking mode is set to "DHCP".
-After the VM comes up, you can use the VirtualBox GUI to see the networking interfaces.
-There will be two: one interface uses NAT; the other will use the host-only adapter.

-  If you SSH to the VM using `vagrant ssh` you should see that eth0 is the NAT interface while eth1 is the host-only adapter.
-We will use the IP address fro mthe host-only adapter.
-You can test this by SSH'ing diretly to the VM using the IP address.
+  If you SSH to a VM using `vagrant ssh` you should see that eth0 is the NAT interface while eth1 is the host-only adapter.
+We will use the IP address of host-only adapter for our configuration of the nodes.
+You can test the connection to them by SSH'ing diretly to the VM using the IP address.
 For example:

   ```
   ssh -i .vagrant/machines/default/virtualbox/private_key vagrant@172.28.128.10 hostname